EuBIFrauke/guacamole-receipe2/README.md

 # A recipe for Guacamole
 An example repository for introductory **Git** training.
-This is the first day of the training.c
+This is the first day of the training.

 <!-- HTML -->